 2XU Men’s Compression Performance Run Socks

-2XU Compression Socks are specially designed for men that apply graduated compression throughout the calf and foot area, offering increased circulation and fast recovery in case of any injuries and swelling.
-These socks feature a padded footbed that offers high cushioning for comfort along with the toe area that is vented for breathability.
-2XU offers ideal compression along with comfort, especially for runners and maintaining their performance.
+2XU Compression Socks are specially designed for men.
+These socks apply graduated compression throughout the calf and foot area.
+They offer increased circulation and fast recovery in case of any injuries and swelling.
+These socks feature a padded footbed that offers high cushioning for comfort along with a vented toe area for breathability.
+2XU offers ideal compression along with comfort; especially for runners to help maintain their performance.

 Best Compression Socks For Women